What to do if your memorial becomes unstable or if a notice is placed on the grave to say the memorial is unsafe.

 If a memorial is unsafe

-We put a notice on the memorial that says it's unsafe.
+We may put a notice on it to identify it as potentially unsafe.

 Making your memorial safe